Hougang Stadium

 Hougang Stadium is a multi-purpose stadium located at the junction of Hougang Avenue 2 and Hougang Avenue 10 in Hougang, Singapore.

-It is currently used mostly for football matches and is the home stadium of Hougang United FC.
+It is the main home ground of Singapore Premier League side, Hougang United, and used mostly for football matches.

-The public can use the facilities from 4:30 am to 8:30 pm daily unless it is exclusively booked for a sporting event.
+The public can use the facilities from 4:30 am to 9:30 pm daily unless it is exclusively booked for a sporting event.

 The stadium has a capacity of 3,800 people.
-Is also used for Rugby matches and bowling competitions.
+It can also be used for Rugby matches and bowling competitions.